rocky/x-python/README.rst

 mentioned in issue 26, we have addressed similar kinds of issues like this.

-Some built-in functions and the ``inpsect`` module require built-in types like cell, traceback, or frame objects, and they can't use the corresponding interpreter classes.
+Some built-in functions and the ``inspect`` module require built-in types like cell, traceback, or frame objects, and they can't use the corresponding interpreter classes.
 Here is an example of this in *Byterun*: class ``__init__`` functions don't get traced into, because